'Modi is the real champion of social justice, unlike opposition parties' | Politics

 Speaking after inaugurating the three-day 'Jan Ashirvad Yatra' here, he asked as to who showed the real spirit of social justice whether it was Modi, by inducting more dalits and tribals in the ministry or the parties which were in power and were claiming to be champions of social justice for more than 20 years. ''Modi is the real champion of social justice,'' he further said.

-Becoming emotional, he said, hailing from a poor Arundhati (Dalit) family, he rose to the position of NHRC vice-chairman, BJP State President and now a union minister, as Modi believed in social justice.
+Becoming emotional, he said, hailing from a poor Arundhati (dalit) family, he rose to the position of NCSC RPT NCSC vice-chairman, BJP State president and now a union minister, as Modi believed in social justice.

-Moreover, the Modi government has the credit for passage of the OBC bill in Parliament, Murugan said.
+Moreover, the Modi government has the credit for passage of OBC bill in Parliament, Murugan said.

 Later, responding to a question from the media as to whether BJP's ally AIADMK was following the social justice policy, he said late chief minister and AIADMK founder M G Ramachandran had strictly followed it.